upjohnc/langchain-psg/README.md

 The steps start with docs being pulled from a webpage.
 The docs are then split into chunks for embedding creation.
 The embeddings are created by the llm.
-They are a vector of integers based on the words in the docs.
+They are a vector of floats based on the words in the docs.
 The reason for chunking is to keep the size down for llm embedding processing.
 Additional to chunk size is the overlap.
 The overlap is to help with not splitting context of documents.